You are here

 During a New Moon (and in the days immediately before and after it) the sky's the darkest of all the phases, making it one of the best times to stargaze.
 While beautiful in its own right, light pollution from the moon can obstruct your view of the stars.

 The next New Moon will be Wednesday, March 2, so mark your calendars!
 In addition to watching out for the New Moon, you can also plan your stargazing around celestial events.
-These are some sky events occuring during the early part of 2022:
+These are some sky events occurring during the early part of 2022:

 • February 4-14: Three Planets Gather at Dawn